4 Ways to Automate Your Finances

 Automate Your Budget

-Personally, I think automating your budget is the most important single thing you can do.
-You really do need to be alerted when your spending gets out of control or a rogue purchase hits your account that you weren’t aware of.
+I think automating your budget is the single most important thing you can do.
+You really do need to be alerted when your spending gets out of control or a rogue purchase hits your account.
 Often times issues can’t be put off forever and it’s really hard to fix the “not having enough money for rent because you went out drinking last night” problem.

 Both of the tools have the ability to learn your spending habits and automatically categorize your spending for you.
 As a result you really only need to spend maybe an hour a month planning your budget and LearnVest/Mint do the rest for you.
 They’ll even alert you if there is weird spending going on.